top of page

 • Brainspotting

 I am a graduate of Indiana Wesleyan University with a Master of Arts degree in Marriage and Family Therapy.
-I am a Licensed Marriage and Family Therapy Associate working under supervision to obtain full Indiana Marriage and Family Therapy Licensing.
-I am trained in Gottman Method Couples Therapy (Level I) and a Certified PICK 9.0 Instructor.
+I am a Licensed Marriage and Family Therapist, trained in Gottman Method Couples Therapy (Level I) and a Certified PICK 9.0 Instructor.
 My passion is working with couples who want help creating the relationship they have always wanted, whether in a premarital format, or through direct conflict resolution and active reconnection steps.
 I also enjoy working with individuals navigating life's unexpected challenges and day-to-day struggles.

-My approach actively incorporates solution-focused, emotion-focused, and systems oriented processes to focus specifically on recognizing opportunities for meaningful growth, and I would love to help you.
+As a married father of two, I understand the importance of therapeutic resources being practical and efficient in working toward your relationship goals.
+My approach actively incorporates solution-focused, emotion-focused, and systems-oriented processes to focus specifically on recognizing opportunities for meaningful growth, and I would love to help you.

 Feel free to reach out to me via email at tim@greenhouseindy.com